Passover to Pentecost – Seven Week 1 Day 3

 Genesis 2: 2-3 is the foundation for the use of seven when it comes to Sabbaths and special holy days as they are stated in Leviticus 23 and 25.
-In Genesis God ceased working, rested, and blessed the seventh day because He had finished creating.
+In Genesis, God ceased working, rested, and blessed the seventh day because He had finished creating.
 Leviticus should clear up any doubt that God is serious about us resting.

-The Feast of Unleavened Bread, Weeks, Trumpets, Day of Atonement, and the Feast of Tabernacles are special holidays and all of them have a “do no work” or “no regular work” component in them.
+The Feast of Unleavened Bread, Weeks, Trumpets, Day of Atonement, and the Feast of Tabernacles are special holidays and all of them have a “do not work” or “no regular work” component in them.
 We will look at this on day six.

-The patterns of seven days or years then adding a day or year is seen in the Feast of Weeks/Pentecost, the Sabbath Year, and the Year of Jubilee.
+The patterns of seven days or years than adding a day or year is seen in the Feast of Weeks/Pentecost, the Sabbath Year, and the Year of Jubilee.
 The extra day/year was to give an extended rest to the people and the land.
 Remember, part of the reason for the exile of Judah/Israel was to give the land its Sabbath rest.

 I once heard someone preach about Matthew 18: 21 and Luke 17: 4 where the disciples were willing to forgive seven times; the person assumed they picked seven because they were being generous.
 Now I might wonder if it may not be connected with putting the matter to “rest.”